joshbrunty/joshbrunty.github.io/_posts/2020-12-26-reporting.md

 Good appendices can make or break a good report.
 It's a good rule of thumb is to reserve exhibits A and B for my CV and Evidence Chain of Custody, respectively.
 Certainly not necessary, but it makes it so I always remember to include them in my reports.
 You will need to include a PDF copy of any automated, tool-generated reports in your appendices as well.
 A very good practice when you are including your evidence into your report is to include hyperlinks to exhibits/figures/tables etc. Make sure you test and validate that the hyperlinks work properly so when your report is being reviewed, the reader can navigate easily to the evidence that you are including in your report.

 ### Formatting
-Reports should include a page number with a total page count (*i.e. 6 of 7, 7 of 7*) on each page.
+Reports should include a page number with a total page accountability (*i.e. 6 of 7, 7 of 7*).
 This will ensure that if a page is removed or separated from your report that it will be easy to spot if that were to occur.
 A common header and/or footer with distinguishings such as an agency logo, address, examiner name, etc. is also good practice.
+A title similar to “Report of Examination,” to provide an immediate and accurate identification of the information being provided should also be included.
+SWGDE also defines General information elements which include:
+* A title similar to “Report of Examination,” to provide an immediate and accurate identification of the information being provided
+* Name and address of the examining organization/laboratory
+* Case identifier and page accountability (page number and total number of pages)
+* Date of report (date of final signed version)
+* Acronyms and abbreviations defined at first use, if not in the common vernacular of the general public

 ### Figures
 I've written reports with exhibits/figures/tables scattered throughout and reports with exhibits/figures/tables in the appendix.
 All figures and table must include a descriptive caption.
 Each caption must include a figure/table number followed by a detailed description of what the figure/table depicts.